exercism/v3/.github/ISSUE_TEMPLATE/extract-concepts.md

 assignees: ""
 ---

 Extract the list of concepts required to solve the v2 <LANG> exercise: `<SLUG>`.
 For each concept, describe why it is required to solve the exercise.
-Keep in mind that an exercise can have multiple approaches.
+Keep in mind that an exercise can have multiple approaches (you can find community solutions here: `https://exercism.io/tracks/<LANG>/exercises/<SLUG>/solutions`).
 The goal of this task is to help determine the total list of concepts that make up `<SLUG>`.

 The list of concepts should be stored in the following document: `languages/<LANG>/reference/exercise-concepts/<SLUG>.md`.
 [Use this link to create a PR to add this document][pr-link].